Why you need to know your core values and how you can find them

 Once you know your values you can use them to guide you in making decisions, setting goals and living a more fulfilling life.
 You are likely to continue to refine your list over time so it is worth reviewing whenever you review your plans.

-In the next post I will give a personal example of why one of my values is ‘life is adventure’.
+In the next post, I will give a personal example of why one of my values is ‘life is an adventure’.

-You may also want to look at this popular piece on how what we believe effects who we are:
+You may also want to look at this popular piece on how what we believe affects who we are: